- Search The Registry

 - About Us

 - My Account

-On this date in 1924, Big Maybelle was born.
-She was an African American singer with a powerful voice and a stage presence to match.
+On this date, in 1924, Big Maybelle was born.
+She was a Black singer with a powerful voice and a stage presence.

-Born Maybelle Louis Smith in Jackson, TN, to Frank Smith and Alice Easley, she grew up singing in the local Sanctified Church choir in Jackson.
+Born Maybelle Louis Smith in Jackson, TN, to Frank Smith and Alice Easley, she grew up singing in Jackson's local Sanctified Church choir.
 Full-figured and commanding, "Big" Maybelle sang the blues with controlled abandon and a flair for style.
-In 1932, she won first prize at the Cotton Carnival singing cabaret in Memphis, then toured with an all-female band called the Sweethearts of Rhythm.
+In 1932, she won first prize at the Cotton Carnival singing cabaret in Memphis, then toured with an all-female band called the International Sweethearts of Rhythm.
 They played at dances from Mississippi to Indiana.

 From 1936 to 1940, she toured with the Christine Chatman Orchestra, and in 1944, she recorded with Christine on the Decca Label.
 During the 1950s, Maybelle sang with The Quincy Jones Orchestra, the Kelly Owens Orchestra, and the Danny Mendelsohn Orchestra.
 She made the stage of the Apollo Theater in NYC and the 1958 Newport Jazz Festival.
-Maybelle hit the charts in 1953 when "Gabbin' Blues," which hit number three that year.
-Although she had several more chart-makers, Maybelle was never able to achieve the stardom that her talent deserved.
+Maybelle hit the charts in 1953 when "Gabbin' Blues" hit number three that year.
+Although she had several more chart-makers, Maybelle could never achieve the stardom that her talent deserved.